brentsimmons/vesper-accounts/README.md

 # vesper-accounts
-This was the account management website for Vesper.
+This was the account management website for Vesper, an iOS note-taking app by Q Branch.

 This is not a living project.
 It’s a historical artifact: it’s the Node.js website that ran at https://accounts.vesperapp.co/, which was taken down when Vesper syncing was turned off.